dharmab/bmw-f750gs-f850gs/known-issues.md

 Recommended action: Carry a reliable tire pressure gauge and regularly check tire pressure.

-## Brake lever is difficult to reach while standing
+## Brake pedal is difficult to reach while standing

-The stock brake lever is positioned too low to be easily reached from a standing position, as one would do when riding off-road.
+The stock brake pedal is positioned too low to be easily reached from a standing position, as one would do when riding off-road.

-It is not recommened to attempt to adjust the brake lever to compensate.
+It is not recommened to attempt to adjust the brake pedal to compensate.
 There is very little adjustable clearance, and a setting which allows the tire to spin freely on the center stand will cause the brakes to rub, overheat and lock up while riding.
-I have personally locked up my own brake after attempting to adjust the lever to my preferred position.
+I have personally locked up my own brake after attempting to adjust the pedal to my preferred position.
 Another customer of my dealership also did the same thing- except their brake line failed under the pressure and they started shooting flaming brake fluid out of their brake line during an organized ride event.

 Recommended actions:

-- Install the the dual-height brake lever from an F850GSA.
+- Install the the dual-height brake pedal from an F850GSA.
-- Install an aftermarket dual-height brake lever, such as an AltRider DualControl.
+- Install an aftermarket dual-height brake pedal, such as an AltRider DualControl.
 - Install aftermarket footpegs, such as PivotPegz or Touratech Works footpegs (low version)